Good Samaritan Dayson Heart Center

 The Dayson Heart Center

-- Two State of Art Cardiac Catheterization Labs, with one being a Hybrid
+- Two State of the Art Cardiac Catheterization Labs, with one being a Hybrid

 Lab, where endovascular AAA repairs and peripheral stenting is performed.